istio/istio.io/content/en/docs/setup/additional-setup/customize-installation-helm/index.md

 ### Using Helm with kustomize to post-render Istio charts

-Using Helm post rendering capability, you can tweak the installation manifests to meet your requirements easily.
+Using the Helm `post-renderer` capability, you can tweak the installation manifests to meet your requirements easily.
-Post rendering gives the flexibility to manipulate, configure, and/or validate rendered manifests before they are installed by Helm.
+`Post-rendering` gives the flexibility to manipulate, configure, and/or validate rendered manifests before they are installed by Helm.
 This enables users with advanced configuration needs to use tools like Kustomize to apply configuration changes without the need for any additional support from the original chart maintainers.